GM, Union Officials Prepare For Contract Talks Amid Plant Closings And FBI Probes

 "They have to make sure that everything they do is pristine," said Peter Henning, a law professor at Wayne State University and former federal prosecutor.
 "They had better get a good deal for their membership.
 I wonder whether the membership is going to trust the agreement that they reach?"

 There are other thorny issues, too.
-Blue collar jobs at General Motors, Ford and Fiat Chrysler — the Detroit Three — come with a profit-sharing check in good times, but workers have only gotten two 3% raises in the last decade, according to Kristin Dziczek with the Center for Automotive Research.
+Blue collar jobs at General Motors, Ford and Fiat Chrysler — the Detroit Three — come with a profit-sharing check in good times, but workers have gotten only two 3% raises in the past decade, according to Kristin Dziczek with the Center for Automotive Research.

-It's also a big source of resentment that workers hired after 2007 get paid less, and don't get a pension.
+It's also a big source of resentment that workers hired after 2007 get paid less and don't get a pension.
 Then there's the automakers' heavy reliance on temporary workers, which make up nearly 9% of the Detroit Three's blue collar workforce.

 Dziczek says the threat of a strike if the union can't move the needle on these issues is very high.